alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * Quantum field theory arose out of our need to describe the ephemeral nature of life.

   Antony Zee, in *Quantum Field Theory in a Nutshell* (Princeton University Press, Princeton, 2010).

+* It is also possible that the function is non-analytic and does not admit a perturbative expansion.
+But these are merely words.

+  Antony Zee, in *Fly by Night Physics: How Physicists Use the Backs of Envelopes* (Princeton University Press, Princeton, 2020).

 ## Star Trek Quotations